thruthesky/philgo-family/README.md

 * Use locutus and lodash. and all other library module as long as they support cherry pick.

 * Use Ionic 4 Beta.
+  * Ionic 4 beta support multi apps in one project.
   * This project is going to get the maximum benefits from Ionic 4.
   * Use all of Ionic Web Components.
   * If ever you need to use Angular Material, just use one by one in each lazy loaded sub module